-2019 Legislation created a new program called Launch Minnesota.
-Designed to nurture technology startups and entrepreneurs across the state, Launch Minnesota will work with private industry to create financial incentives and programming to demonstrate that Minnesota is committed to fostering an innovation ecosystem that draws global attention.
+Launch Minnesota provides entrepreneurs and emerging technology companies with financial assistance in the form of grants as a spur to business growth.
+Launch Minnesota works with private industry to create financial incentives and programming to demonstrate that Minnesota is committed to fostering an innovation ecosystem that draws global attention.
 It is a joint initiative with private businesses and nonprofit organizations statewide.
+The program has an annual budget of \$2.5 million.